 It is understood immediately how capitalism pollutes the natural environment around us, and our world has been replete with examples of polluted rivers and lakes over several decades, with new issues piling up with each year.
 Now, it is becoming clear that capitalism also pollutes the human condition, our psyches.
 They drive us from our natural, social selves, to alone, lonely, and confused people who are easier to control and scare into obedience.

 Periodically, I do some standard Google searches, but I distinctly recall the “Eldred, Saskachewan” search string to come up fairly dry.
 Maybe a few applicable search results and some data-driven gazeteers here and there.
 There was also that 2016 video that comes up.

 There was also the “Roadside Thoughts” website which appears to be a script/data-driven website with template pages and not a whole lot of special attention given to the communities they devote pages to.
 To their credit, while they are very thin on insightful information, at least for a time, it was something.
-There is another website attempting to do “Eldred Geneology“, but short on detail; an “Eldred map” with no map (not that I would expect to see one), but a applet advertising Trivago trips to Prince Albert, about 75 km away.
+There is another website attempting to do “Eldred Geneology“, but short on detail; an “Eldred map” with no map (not that I would expect to see one), but a applet advertising Trivago trips to Prince Albert, about 105 km away by highway.